Polynomial and Pseudopolynomial Algorithms for Two Classes of Bin Packing Instances: Computational Experiments

-We emphasize that, although our algorithms are designed for the BPP, they also extend to the CSP and the SSP by reducing these problems to instances with unit demand.
-Using the reduction described in Section~\ref{sec::AI}, we discard all resulting instances whose size is not polynomially bounded in the size of the original instance, as such instances cannot belong to the (generalized) \textsc{AI} or \textsc{ANI} classes.
-For the remaining polynomially bounded instances, the same algorithm applies, with only minor modifications to the backtracking procedure in the case of the SSP to recover a solution for the resulting fixed-size instance.
-Consequently, the performance of our algorithm for the BPP is nearly identical to its performance for the CSP and SSP.

-Although it would be possible to include a comparison with state-of-the-art SSP solvers~\citep{Silva_2025}, we omit it here, as these solvers perform strictly worse than the corresponding BPP/CSP solvers.
+Although it would be possible to include a comparison with state-of-the-art SSP solvers~\citep{Silva_2025}, we omit it here, as these solvers perform strictly worse than the corresponding BPP/CSP ones.

-The \textsc{AI} and \textsc{ANI} classes are subdivided according to the number of items, which is indicated after the class name.
-Table~\ref{tab:results} presents the results for the aforementioned solvers.
-The columns \texttt{Opt} and \texttt{Avg Time} indicate, respectively, the number of instances solved to optimality and the average runtime in seconds for each group $XY$ of instances.
-The groups are organized by instance type $X$ (\textsc{AI} or \textsc{ANI}) and number of items $Y$.
+Table~\ref{tab:results} presents the computational results obtained on the AI and ANI classes.
+The columns \texttt{Opt} and \texttt{Avg Time} indicate, respectively, the number of instances solved to proven optimality and the average runtime in seconds for each group $XY$ of instances, with $X$ indicating the class and $Y$ the number of items. \citet{Baldacci_2024} present experiments only for the \textsc{ANI} class.
+For the AI/ANI solver columns, the reported times for each class correspond to the solver designed for that class.
+Best values for each line are highlighted in bold.

-\citet{Baldacci_2024} present experiments only for the \textsc{ANI} class.
-Observe that our algorithms are approximately one order of magnitude faster, particularly for the \textsc{AI} class, where each instance is solved in only a few dozen milliseconds on average.
-There are, however, some outlier instances; in particular, one \textsc{AI} instance with 601 items required 47 seconds to be solved, significantly increasing the average runtime.
-We conjecture that this discrepancy arises because, in most cases, the solver rapidly identifies a promising path in the backtracking tree leading to an optimal solution, whereas this behavior was not observed for these outlier instances.
-Overall, our solver successfully solves all instances in both classes, in contrast to the previous state-of-the-art algorithm~\citep{Silva_2025}.
+Observe that our algorithms are approximately one order of magnitude faster, particularly for the \textsc{AI} class.
+Additionally, our solvers successfully solve all instances to proven optimality in both classes, in contrast to the previous state-of-the-art algorithm~\citep{Silva_2025} that leaves 13 unproven instances.

 To better assess the performance of our algorithms, we conducted extensive experiments, including additional instance classes, to evaluate their computational behavior across different scenarios.
-The algorithm requires that $\sum_{i \in I} w_i / W = D \in \mathbb{Z}_+$ and that at least $D-3$ items have weights $w_i \geq W/2$.
+Our algorithms require that $\sum_{i \in I} w_i / W = D \in \mathbb{Z}_+$ and that at least $D-3$ items have weights $w_i \geq W/2$.
 Instances satisfying both conditions are referred to as \textit{eligible}.
 Accordingly, our solvers first check eligibility; if an instance does not satisfy these conditions, execution terminates immediately.